hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 OK, thanks!

 [11:32:15](#c7sKF5qrqpRQvWEvDrAQ7aIp0oTKs3L99TxhD73B1hY) <hiiamboris (NOT THIS ONE)>:
 Look at the source code of `also`.
-It's brilliant Ì†ΩÌ∏â
+It's brilliant üòâ

 [11:33:27](#LOWlrdqbeAZpZ6vFkcLEjKVxziAl2n7kTNLu3y_GbQg) <GalenIvanov (Galen Ivanov)>:
 I will